Our children are often the best mirrors. Over time, I have taken a step back and realized I needed to clean up my communication.

 Explained: Be sure to model this too.
 Keep repeating it calmly while breathing with them, till they can self-calm and change the way they're talking.

 Example: "Remember to respect yourself and others when you're inside the bounce house today."

 Explained: Be specific, as kids often don't absorb the general statements we throw at them.
 Ask for what you want and have them restate what is important to remember.

 11. "Use your teamwork skills."

 Take a break from: "Don't be bossy!" and "No one will want to play with you if you act like that."

-Explained: Many kids who have a strong desire to lead (or feel powerful) are often told they’re bossy or that no one will want to be their friends if they act mean.
-Instead, become a coach of your child and teach them how good leaders lead with integrity—asking instead of commanding, showing instead of telling, and taking turns, so everyone has a turn to lead AND also rest, etc.
+Explained: Many kids who have a strong desire to lead (or feel powerful) are often told they're bossy or that no one will want to be their friends if they act "mean."
+Instead, become a coach of your child and teach them how good leaders lead with integrity—asking instead of commanding, showing instead of telling and taking turns.

 12. "I need you to _____________."

 Take a break from: "Stop doing ___" and "It's not OK to ___."